-I never really minded climbing in to it with dirty shoes – it was a work horse, and it got treated like one.
-The last time I switched trucks, I wanted to make an effort to keep it cleaner, I invested some money in some of the best all weather floor mats and was amazed at the difference.
+I never really minded climbing into it with dirty shoes.
+It was a workhorse and it got treated like one.
+But, the last time I switched trucks, I wanted to make an effort to keep it cleaner.
+So, I invested some money in some of the best all-weather floor mats and was amazed at the difference.

-See, trucks are a massive market in the US, they’re used as regular transport, contracting, hauling – they’re the most popular type of vehicle, so it stands to reason that there’s hundreds, perhaps thousands of accessories available for them.
+Trucks are a massive market in the US.
+They’re used as regular transport, contracting, hauling, etc. They’re the most popular type of vehicle.
+So, it stands to reason that there are hundreds, perhaps thousands of accessories available for them.

-Best All Weather Floor Mats
+Best All-Weather Floor Mats

 That’s how I found myself wondering what the best floor mats were.